appsmithorg/appsmith-docs/website/docs/reference/widgets/button-group/buttons.md

 *Options:*
 * **Simple**: You can add text buttons to the group.
 Each button can be customized with different labels, colors, and actions.
-* **Menu**: You can add [menu items](/reference/widgets/menu/menu-items) to the group.
-Each menu item can have a label, an icon, and an action.
-This allows you to create a dropdown menu with multiple selectable options.
+* **Menu**: You can add menu items to a button in the group.
+This allows you to create a dropdown menu with multiple items.
+For information on configuring menu items in the button group, refer to [Menu Items](/reference/widgets/menu/menu-items).

 </dd>